AdobeDocs/experience-manager-desktop-app.en/help/using.md

 * Files that have an editing conflict and way to resolve it.
 * Upload local changes to AEM.
 * Various statuses of the locally available files.

+On the contrary, you can open the asset in the web interface starting from the desktop app using the **[!UICONTROL Open In Web]** action.

 ## Advanced workflow: collaborate on same files and avoid editing conflicts {#adv-workflow-collaborate-avoid-conflicts}